-For 2006, the holding company's earnings guidance now reflects a lower expected loss of \$5 million to \$6 million, or \$0.05 to \$0.06 per diluted share, from a loss of \$7 million to \$9 million, or \$0.08 to \$0.10 per diluted share.
+For 2006, the Company's earnings guidance for the holding company now reflects a lower expected loss of \$4 million, or \$0.04 per diluted share, from a loss of \$5 million to \$6 million, or \$0.05 to \$0.06 per diluted share.
+The change is the result of several factors or different assumptions, including:

-- Decrease in effective tax rate at the holding company as a result of tax credits previously recorded at OG&E now recorded at the holding company; - Funding for the Company's pension plan may be up to \$90 million in 2006, of which approximately \$12.7 million may be allocated to the holding company; and - Interest expense decreases slightly in 2006 due to lower levels of short-term debt offset by higher short-term interest rates.
+- Decrease in effective tax rate at the holding company as a result of tax credits previously recorded at OG&E now being recorded at the holding company; - Funding for the Company's pension plan of \$90 million in 2006, of which approximately \$12.7 million may be allocated to the holding company (which is ultimately allocated to OG&E and Enogex); and - Interest expense decreases slightly in 2006 from 2005 due to lower levels of short-term debt offset by higher short-term interest rates.